ory/docs/docs/keto/sdk/api.md

 {}
 ```

+_ListOryAccessControlPolicyRolesReader ListOryAccessControlPolicyRolesReader
-_ListOryAccessControlPolicyRolesReader is a Reader for the
+ListOryAccessControlPolicyRolesReader is a Reader for the
 ListOryAccessControlPolicyRoles structure._

 #### Properties